-The Oregon Trail, and the ancillary trails that led from it, constituted the single greatest migration in America – as many as a half a million men, women and children who traveled by wagon and by foot west for two decades in the mid-19th Century.
+The Oregon Trail, and the ancillary trails that led from it, constituted the single greatest migration in America – consisting of as many as a half-a-million men, women, and children who traveled by wagon and by foot west for two decades in the mid-19th Century.

 There are lots of books on the trail and lots of academic experts.
 But when it really comes to knowing the trail and experiencing it, there are few who can match Morris Carter.

 Morris Carter has not only built wagons that replicate those used by the pioneers, he’s actually made the 2,600-mile wagon train trip himself, from its start in Independence, Mo. to the final destination in Oregon’s Willamette Valley.
 That 1993 trip was followed by a similar trip in 1999 along the 2,500 miles of the California Trail.

 Others may have read the books and journals of those original pioneers, but Carter – who has also read them all – has done it.
 Really done it, in a wagon pulled by horse along the same routes used by those who settled the west.

 And today, from his home in Casper, Wyo., he leads modern day wagon trail excursions whose route literally parallels the still-visible ruts left by those who traveled the Oregon Trail 150 years ago.

 His trips range from four hours to overnights and week long trips, with those who travel with him staying overnight in Tee Pees, fed Wyoming steak dinners around a campfire and regaled with Carter’s encyclopedic knowledge of what it was really like to make the trip, which typically took six more months.

 Here’ a video I did of the covered wagon trip.